-Traditionally, spine surgery required a long 6-8 inch incision and a large amount of muscle dissection which led to prolonged recovery and resulted in significant scarring.
+Traditionally, spine surgery required a long 6-8 inch incision and a large amount of muscle dissection to reach the spine which led to prolonged recovery and resulted in significant scarring.

-- If you have been considering a spine surgical procedure, schedule an appointment with one of our Board Certified Spine Surgeons at one of our 7 convenient locations throughout Greater Columbus.
+If you have been considering a spine surgical procedure, schedule an appointment with one of our Board Certified Spine Specialists at one of our 7 convenient locations throughout Greater Columbus.

 We will evaluate your unique lifestyle and goals to determine which type of spinal procedure is best for you.

 Interventional Pain Management Specialist

 “I recently had surgery on my lower back.
 I had heard that such surgery would result in pain and cause me difficulties in doing ordinary daily tasks but, I experienced no pain and was able to do normal activities at home and at church.
 Also, being a bee keeper, I was able to work the hives and extract the honey from most of the hives”

 Urgent Care Centers: